moonflowerrr/CSS360-Winter-WaveY-Jayda/README.md

 - Users are now able to see a timer indicating the number of seconds (starts at 45s) they have left before the session times out across the questions, category selection, bonus round, difficulty level.
 - Mini challenges (bonus rounds) scattered throughout the game
 - Threshold for winning is now higher at 75%.
-- A leaderboard which appears at the end of every game which ranks all the attempts of the user in the ongoing session.
+- A leaderboard which appears at the end of every game which ranks all the attempts of multiple users.
 - A fun fact accompanying the leaderboard button.